 Once you’re married, your spouse generally will be covered on your auto insurance policy and vice versa.
 This could mean opportunities for savings.

 Your strategy: Once you become a two-car home, you may be eligible for a multi-car discount.
 You should also consider bundling your car insurance with your homeowners and/or life insurance which can result in even more savings.
-Additionally, some insurance companies offer a lower rate for married couples, so talk to an ERIE Insurance agent.
+Additionally, some insurance companies offer a lower rate for married couples, so talk to a local Erie Insurance agent.

-Have you protected the things that make your house a home?
+- Have you protected the things that make your house (or apartment) a home?

-Are you planning to move into a new home after the honeymoon?
+Are you planning to move into a new place after the honeymoon?
 Whether or not your living situation changes, make sure your home and belongings are protected.

-You’ll also want to make sure your home insurance covers 100 percent of the cost to rebuild your home if needed.
+You’ll also want to make sure your homeowners insurance covers 100 percent of the cost to rebuild your home if needed.
 “Do your research,” says Smith.
 “Some insurance companies cap their coverage at a certain amount.
-That means you could find yourself substantially underinsured, even if you thought you were paying for so-called ‘replacement cost’ insurance.
-(With ErieSecure Home®, you don’t have to worry about that.)
+That means you could find yourself substantially underinsured, even if you thought you were paying for so-called ‘replacement cost’ insurance.”

 Your strategy: When you hire a contractor, request a certificate of insurance to confirm their liability and workers’ compensation coverages.
 Review the certificate and your homeowners policy.

-While it's important to plan for rain on your wedding day and to make sure everyone has a place card, it's even more important to plan for what comes after the moment you say “I do.”
-Making the proper insurance and financial arrangements will be a load off your mind if something should arise.
+While it's important to plan for rain on your wedding day and to make sure everyone has a place card, it's even more important to plan for what comes after you say, "I do."
+Luckily, there is a trusted ERIE advisor ready to help you after the big day and beyond.